Connect with others who understand.

 1. Pulmonary Arterial Pressure Measurements

-Pulmonary arterial hypertension is a form of pulmonary hypertension (PH), a type of high blood pressure that affects the arteries in the heart and lungs.
-Health care providers use several tests to measure blood pressure and the flow of blood within these arteries.
-These tests can help determine the severity of your PAH.
+Pulmonary arterial hypertension is a type of pulmonary hypertension (PH), a condition that causes high blood pressure in the arteries between the heart and lungs.
+Healthcare providers use different tests to measure how hard the heart is working and how well blood is flowing through these arteries.
+The results can help your doctor understand how severe your PAH is.

 Combination Therapy